 “Consider them revoked.”

 Jager doesn’t flinch.
 “So sad.
-But, you are not only supplier.”
+But you are not only supplier.”

 “Bartrand’s quality is terrible, Jager,” Kiera says.
 “You’ll come to regret it.”

 A slight smile from the grizzled clanmaster.
 I realize this is a game, of sorts, and whatever they’re talking about isn’t reason to spike my blood pressure more than it already is.
 “Jager, what’s with the army?”